 A dental implant may be the best option if:

-- You want a long-term, permanent solution.
+- You want a long-term, fixed solution rather than a removable appliance.

 Finding a Trusted Dentist in Anchorage